Thousands Of Eggs And Embryos At A Fertility Clinic May Have Been Accidentally Destroyed

 "At this point, we do not know the viability of all of the stored eggs and embryos, although we do know some have been impacted," said Patti DePompei, the president of University Hospital Rainbow Babies & Children’s Hospital and UH MacDonald Women’s Hospital, in a Facebook video announcing the news.

-Around 700 families have been contacted to be informed their stored eggs and embryos may be affected, with letters sent out to families this week, according to Cleveland.com.
+Around 700 families have been notified that their stored eggs and embryos may be affected, with letters sent out to families this week, according to Cleveland.com.
 Some people had multiple samples stored, and some eggs and embryos have been stored since the 1980s.

 The only way to check if an egg or embryo is viable is to thaw it, which is only done when it is to be used imminently.
 Dr. James Liu, chair of the department of obstetrics and gynecology at UH Cleveland Medical Center, told Cleveland.com that so far the affected eggs and embryos that were thawed because of already scheduled medical procedures this week were not viable.